By Thomas Reed

 I am curious what our GBC community believes this event foreshadows.

 The reason I ask is that I don’t believe that the filing in and of itself is a harbinger of any distinct outcome.
-I have detroitwatched the city since I was in college; I’ve seen innumerable government, private sector and grass roots programs be announced, work fitfully for a few years and quietly fade away.
+I have watched the city since I was in college; I’ve seen innumerable government, private sector and grass roots programs be announced, work fitfully for a few years and quietly fade away.
 At one point I even began subscribing to some conspiracy theories; it was just too unbelievable to me that every attempt could fail so spectacularly,

 Over the past few years, however, I have watched from my suburban enclave as a wave of younger folks have taken advantage of the situation.
 They’ve become the seed of a new urban generation, redeeming the architecture of opportunity abandoned by our parents and grandparents before them.